 - Using material like mineral wood is best for insulating the crawl spaces

-- Make sure to cover the windows using an insulating material
+- Make sure to cover the windows using an insulating material like blinds no drilling.

 - Install vapor barrier and waterproof sealing to the walls and the floors